Opportunities to grow business across the customer lifecycle

 The options for testing are one of the biggest strengths of digital marketing, yet there are still many businesses that don't take advantage of these opportunities.
 From our free Digital Marketing Optimization 2020 report we see that around one-third of businesses have no or limited testing while only around one fifth have a continuous, structured programme.

 Recommendation 15.
-Review the use of conversational marketing to increase conversion
+Review the use of conversational digital marketing trends and communications styles to increase conversion

 When discussing the Gartner hype cycle I noted the importance of conversational marketing.
 This is sometimes perceived narrowly as chatbots which have their place, but have not proved popular with end-users because generally, the AI is not intelligent enough and human-assisted chat and sales support has proved more practical in practice.
 In B2B categories, the growth of conversational marketing and sales (or revenue acceleration) platforms such as Drift, Intercom and Lyft looks set to continue.

 Prompting micro-interactions doesn't require a full chat-like conversation, it can be a simple dialogue based on an onboarding interaction like this from Grammarly which is aimed at segmenting customer journeys, a similar approach is used on the Smart Insights home page for 3 use cases for using our platform.

 Recommendation 16.
 Dark patterns: Consider the ethical and legal ramifications

 Dark Design Patterns emerged from the growth hacking mindset where CRO teams have targets to increase conversion and guardians of the brand aren't sufficiently involved.
 With many of the obvious wins from CRO achieved, there may be more tests that involve obfuscation, but this reflects poorly on the brand and with more specific privacy or distance selling laws catching up with these practices.